LoyolaChicagoBooks/introcs-csharp/rst/homework-gradecalculation2.rst

      | Please enter the grade for exam 4: **92**
      |
      | Calculated average exam grade = 90.5

+   Of course you must return the grade to the caller for use in the overall weighted average grade.

    A category may have only a single grade, in which case the user will just enter the number of grades as 1.